CYBERPHRENIA/CYBERPHRENIA/README.md

 DO NOT INTERACT🔪

-× RACISTS, HOMOPHOBES,TRANSPHOBES, SEXISTS, ECT…
+× RACISTS, HOMOPHOBES,TRANSPHOBES, SEXISTS, ANTIS, ECT…

-× ANTI-FURRIES, ANTITHERIANS OR ANTIALTERHUMANS

 × TROLLS/CREEPS and such wannabefunny but aren't -3-

-× NO RELIGION FORCING, I'm happy with my own as a Satanist and Mother Earth believer

 × OVER 20 AND UNDER 15